Skip to main content

 API

 Use the standard Decision Flows API.
-The draftConfig field accepts both v1 and v2 formats:
+The draftConfig field accepts the composable pipeline format:

 PUT /api/v1/decision-flows